"False"

 Our research group tries to understand how T cells function, in health and disease.
 T cells are particularly important against cancer, and genetically modified T cells (CAR T cells) is a promising therapy.
 We use our maps of gene regulation to develop new ways of programming T cells to fight diseases such as cancer.

-For more information, see our website as well as the MIMS website
+For more information, see our external website and the MIMS website